ciacicode/ciacicode.github.io/content/casestudies/flyux.md

 # The Challenge

-Airline apps are quite complex applications: users goodwill can easily diminish, as there are some very intensive tasks, where the user is expected to provide loads of data, in a very short amount of time, with limited screen space and guidance.
-I had created sign-up and cancellation flows before for other websites as a PM, but in this case I had to create all error flows as well on my own.
+Airline apps are quite complex applications.
+Users' goodwill can easily diminish, as there are some very intensive tasks, where the user is expected to provide loads of data, in a very short amount of time.
+All this, with limited screen space and guidance.
+I had created sign-up and cancellation flows before, as a PM, but in this case, I was alone in creating all flows.

 # Research and Analysis

 ![](/casestudies/flyux/img/research.jpg)

-I have run usability studies and interviews, to get an understanding of context, goals and behaviours of flyers.
+I ran usability studies and interviews, to get an understanding of context, goals and behaviours of flyers.
 With that information I designed user journey map and affinity diagram.
-From the start, price and time emerged as the most important factors of decision making:
+From the start, price and time emerged as the most important factors of decision making.
+These were the top insights:

 **Price confusion**
 <br>Switching between 'Price per person' and 'Total price' was often not clear, and created some serious disappointments in users that felt cheated or tricked by the way the information on price was displayed.